MSc Environmental Monitoring, Modelling and Reconstruction / Course details

 We are one of Europe's best-equipped universities for geography, with numerous laboratories.
 These include the main teaching laboratory, microscopy laboratory, and sediments and project laboratories.

-You can also learn professional skills such as coding and programing specialist, industry-standard software such as image processing, GIS, GPS and cartographic representation.
+You can also learn professional skills such as coding and programming specialist, industry-standard software such as image processing, GIS, GPS and cartographic representation.

-The University's Main Library is the largest university library system in the UK apart from the copyright libraries and has a number of different working spaces.
-It is home to the University Map Collection, which comprises about 100,000 map sheets of every part of the world.
+The University's Main Library is home to the University Map Collection, which comprises about 100,000 map sheets of every part of the world.